ferelie/Investments-Calculator/README.md

 Investment Duration: Self explanatory.
 How long do you want this abount of money to keep being reinvested every year.

 ## Problems faced while coding this:

+1. First problem i came across in the 'FormComponent.js' was in the 'changeHandler' function.
+I wasn't able to (continuously) listen to the user input and change the state accordingly.
+The solution was to destructure the HMTL element i am listening to and to detect that element using it's 'ID'.
+But in order to NOT lose all previous inputs, i used the spread operator with the built in (prevInput / prevState) to add the new changes to previous ones and not over-write them.

+2. The second problem for me was lifting states from child components to parent components.
+The function 'calculateHandler' in 'App.js' was initially written in 'FormComponent.js' because it made more sense to calculate the results as soon as i get them from the user and to keep 'App.js' minimal.
+However it turns out that i need those calculations to pass them to 'ResultsTable.js' to preview the results so I moved the calculation logic up one level.

+3. to be continued ...